Health Insurance Open Enrollment:

 - Preferred Provider Organization (PPO) plans – In these major medical plans, the insurance company enters into contracts with selected hospitals and doctors to furnish services at a discounted rate.
 As a member of a PPO, you may be able to seek care from a doctor or hospital that is not a preferred provider, but you will probably have to pay a higher deductible or co-payment.

 - Health Maintenance Organization (HMO) plans – These major medical plans usually make you choose a primary care physician (PCP) from a list of network providers.
-Your PCP is responsible for managing your entire healthcare.
-If you need care from any network provider other than your PCP, you may have to get a referral from your PCP.
+Your PCP is responsible for managing all of your healthcare.
+If you need care from any network provider other than your PCP, you may have to get a referral from your PCP to see that provider.
+You must receive care from a network provider in order to have your claim paid through the HMO.
 Treatment received outside the network is usually not covered, or covered at a significantly reduced level.

 - Point of Service (POS) plans – These major medical plans are a hybrid of the PPO and HMO models.
-They are more flexible than HMOs, but require you to select a PCP.
+They are more flexible than HMOs, but do require you to select a primary care physician (PCP).
 Like a PPO, you can go to an out-of-network provider and pay more of the cost.
 However, if the PCP refers you to an out-of-network doctor, the health plan will pay the cost.

 Additional coverage options provide added protection should you become disabled, require long-term care or enroll in Medicare: